colouring-cities/colouring-core/README.md

 #### Test the application:

-You can try out the Colouring London application by setting up your own development environment, which includes the option to load test data from OpenStreetMaps (OSM).
+You can try out the Colouring Cities application by setting up your own development environment, which includes the option to load test data from OpenStreetMaps (OSM).
 See [docs/setup-dev-environment](docs/setup-dev-environment.md).

 _Last updated March 2022_